ahmed-fawzy99/hr-management-system/README.md

 ### Pre-requisites
 - PHP 8.2
 - Composer
-- Database Server (recommended: PostgreSQL)
+- PostgreSQL Server (not tested on MySQL)
 - Cron (for scheduled tasks)
 - npm